Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Unlike stock trading, you don’t need to pay fees on each forex trade.
 Forex trading deals directly with market makers and not through brokers.

-Spread on a currency pairs is what differs from firms to firms.
-The difference can be as small as one pip (0.0001), but with large volume, it can make a significant difference.
+Spread on a currency pair is what differs from firm to firm.
+The difference can be as small as one pip (0.0001), but with a large volume, it can make a significant difference.
 Larger spreads allow more pips to capture or lose.

-You need to check the spreads offered by the brokerage houses on the currency pairs which you intend to trade.
+You need to check the spreads offered by the brokerage houses on the currency pairs that you intend to trade.

 #3.
 Other Factors

-The other factors which count in a selection of the best forex broker in India are the different levels of services & programs offered to differentiate a privileged member and the fees charged.
-Plus the education support and training programs offered.
+The other factors that matter in the selection of the best forex broker in India are – the different levels of services & programs offered, fees charged, and the education support and training programs offered.

-The forex brokerage houses are regulated, market participants.
-Look for the number of countries under which the firm is regulated.
+The Forex brokerage houses are regulated in a number of countries under which the firm is registered.

-Regulated market participants are required to have certain minimum capital and follow benchmark standards which result in healthy trade practices.
+Regulated brokers are required to have certain minimum capital and follow benchmark standards which result in healthy trade practices.
 Check the reputation of the company before opening an account.

 #1.
 Buying and Selling